anna-is-cute/paste/api.md

 {
   // (optional) name of the paste
   "name": "my files",
+  // (optional) description (tagline) of the paste
+  // this must be less than or equal to 255 extended grapheme clusters "description": "these are my files!",
   // (optional) the visibility of the paste
   // can be any one of the following (* is default)
   // public - publicly available and not hidden from crawlers